-How many of us would carry a tracking device around on our person, if only we were paid a few pennies each week by a large corporation to do so?
+How many of us would carry a tracking device around on our person, if paid a few pennies each week by a large corporation to do so?
 A tracking device that enabled those corporations to know your personal whereabouts and to learn about your personal preferences intimately enough to be able to manipulate your spending habits?

 Strangely, this is precisely what most people do, and nowadays there are few large corporations that don't engage in this sort of tracking and analysis.
 Where is the value for these corporations in schemes that offer customers money off their products?